Skip to Content

 About the Drive from Queenstown to Milford Sound

-Te Anau is around the halfway point and if you choose to stay there you can take your time driving there and even enjoy a few of the best things to do in Te Anau that day.
-The next day you can rise and shine super early and beat all the tour buses on the road to Milford and enjoy the best sights before doing a late afternoon cruise.
-After, I recommend spending another night in Te Anau or making the long drive back to Queenstown.
+Te Anau is around the halfway point, and if you choose to stay there, you can take your time on your drive from Queenstown and even enjoy a few fun things to do in Te Anau that day.
+The next day, you can rise nice and early and beat all the tour buses on the road to Milford, enjoying the best sights before doing a late afternoon cruise!

 Related Read: Want to experience #vanlife on this incredible road trip?
 Read my blog about renting a campervan in Queenstown for all the info you need.